binks-cli/binks/README.md

 - If you run a command not in the known list, it will run synchronously by default.
 - If you encounter a case where a GUI app blocks the prompt, please open an issue with details.

+---

+## Command History

+Binks automatically saves your command history to a file in your home directory (`~/.binks_history`).
+This allows you to recall commands from previous sessions using the Up/Down arrows, similar to other shells.
+If you wish to clear your history, simply delete this file.

+---